Walking with the grace of God in our lives—oh, what a blessing! Oh, what a gift! Did you know that “grace” not only means the unmerited favor of God?

 “But he giveth more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.”
 (James 4:6)

-3. God also doesn’t want you to try to impress others, as if you’ve saved ourselves.
+3. God does not want us to try to impress others, as if we can save ourselves.
 Give credit where credit is due.
 Thank God for His grace!
 Tell others about His grace!

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
 (Ephesians 2:8 – 2:9)